 (*"LGBT" encompasses all gender identities and sexual orientations.)

 We aspire by our presence and visibility to help create a safe and supportive professional environment for the lesbian, gay, bisexual, and transgender community of Boston College.
 The LGBT@BC is an association of faculty, administrators, and staff committed to serving as a resource providing support and advocating for the LGBT* community at BC.

 Among the particular functions of LGBT@BC are the following:

 - To provide a safe and confidential forum for the discussion of issues important to the LGBT community at Boston College.

-- To help faculty, staff, and administration across the university understand gender identity, sexual orientation, and diversity inclusivity as a strategy towards making Boston College a productive learning and working environment for LGBT employees and students.
+- To help faculty, staff, and administration across the University understand gender identity, sexual orientation, and diversity inclusivity as a strategy towards making BC a productive learning and working environment for LGBT employees and students.

-- In the spirit of Boston College's Jesuit tradition of "the faith that does justice", to support the University’s commitment to diversity & inclusion by advocating for the wellbeing of the LGBT community of the University.
+- In the spirit of Boston College's Jesuit tradition of "the faith that does justice", to support the University’s commitment to diversity and inclusion by advocating for the well-being of the LGBT community of the University.